NeaMods/PeltierTable/README.md

 The Python module for the communication protocol of the Controller has to be installed from **(https://github.com/spomjaksilp/pyMeCom)**

 ## Parts list
-- Custom-made microscope stage: aluminum frame (.stl file) + heatsink (https://hu.rs-online.com/web/p/hutobordak/5040772?gb=b)
+- Custom-made microscope stage: aluminum frame (frame.stl file) + heatsink (https://hu.rs-online.com/web/p/hutobordak/5040772?gb=b)
 - Peltier element (Thorlabs TECD2S and TECF2S)
 - Peltier/TEC controller (Meerstetter TEC-1091 (±4 A / ±21 V))
 - Plastic box with connectors (ElectronicsBox.stl and topCover.stl file)